LottieSmitham/html-css-examples/README.md

 This repository contains the source code for my videos at [Bilibili, 峰华前端工程师](https://space.bilibili.com/302954484)

-Text in videos and codes are primarily in Chinese, **But you can use this repository without knowing Chinese.
-Just read the critical part.**
+Text in videos and codes are primarily in Chinese,   But you can use this repository without knowing Chinese.
+Just read the critical part.!*

 You can use this repository for inspirations and cheatsheets.